 Coconut water kefir is an immune boosting fermented beverage that helps to build good gut health and is full of electrolytes.
 Drink daily with each meal for better digestion.

 Coconut kefir was one of the first fermented beverage I made at home.
 I decided to give a try after reading The Body Ecology Diet by Donna Gates.
-According to Dana Gates, “a half cup of the Coconut Water Kefir with meals greatly helps digestion.”
+According to her, “a half cup of the Coconut Water Kefir with meals greatly helps digestion.”
 Coconut kefir has many benefits including better digestion and immune boosting properties.

 I’ve been drinking coconut water for years for it’s health benefits and because I love the taste!
 Once I discovered coconut water could be fermented into a healthy probiotic beverage I had to try it!